mimminou/PDBASER/README.md

 2. **Building from source**

     PDBaser is not OS dependant, and will probably run on any operating system provided the environment is correctly setup.
-However, since software distribution on Linux is a nightmare, and i do not have a mac system to package PDBaser for, you will have to either use Wine, or deal with setting up the environment from scratch.
+However, since software distribution on Linux is still somewhat a new concept for me, and I do not have a mac system to package PDBaser for, you will have to either use Wine, or deal with setting up the environment from scratch.

-    - 1 - First, you need a working python 3.6+ environment with support for Tkinter, PILLOW.
+    - 1 - First, you need a working python 3.6+ environment with support for Tkinter and PILLOW.
     - 2 - Install BioPython and Pygubu from pip (`pip install biopython`, `pip install pygubu`)
     - 3 - You need to install openbabel 3.1.1 with python bindings (pybel), or directly build openbabel 3.1.1 with SWIG and python bindings from source ( follow [this](http://openbabel.org/docs/dev/Installation/install.html) ), and then install it's python library from pip (`pip install openbabel`).
-    - 4 - Install the OASA library, easely obtained from pip ( `pip install oasa3` )
+    - 4 - Install the OASA library, obtainable from pip ( `pip install oasa3` )
     - 5 - Install PDB2PQR ( `pip install pdb2pqr` )(which in turn will automatically install PROPKA, both are needed)

     If everything is setup correctly, running GUI/Build/pdbaser.py from terminal should work, if not, email me at abdz.amine@gmail.com or open an issue in the repository.

-    If PDBaser tells you that pybel is not available or is available but with only partial support, check your environment variables for BABEL_LIBDIR.
+    If PDBaser warns you about pybel not being available or is available but with only partial support, check your environment variables for BABEL_LIBDIR.

 3. **Building Binaries**